About Us

 We went to our family doctor.
 He said it might go away.
 It didn't.
 We saw an ENT specialist.
 Hearing test came back mostly normal.
 "You have tinnitus," he said.
 "There's no cure.
 You'll learn to live with it."

-That was it.
-No pamphlet.
-No resources.
+That was basically it.
+No pamphlet, no resources, nothing.
 Just... learn to live with it.

 Linda spent the next few months pretty scared.
 She couldn't sleep.
-She'd cry in the bathroom so I wouldn't hear.
-She thought something was seriously wrong with her brain.
-She Googled everything and got more scared reading about acoustic neuromas and other worst-case scenarios.
-(She didn't have any of those things.
-The MRI came back clean.)
+I'd hear her up at 2am watching TV with the volume low.
+She Googled everything and got more scared reading about acoustic neuromas and tumors and all these worst-case scenarios.
+(She didn't have any of those.
+The MRI came back clean, thank god.)

 Finding Something That Actually Helped

-After the initial panic settled, Linda started looking for anything that might help.
+After the initial panic settled down, Linda started looking for anything that might help.
 A friend mentioned meditation apps.
 We tried a few.
-Then we found apps specifically for tinnitus.
-Ones that play soothing sounds, white noise, nature sounds.
+Then we stumbled onto apps made specifically for tinnitus.
+Ones that play sounds, white noise, rain, that kind of thing.

-Some of these apps actually helped Linda fall asleep.
-Not a cure, but something.
+Some of them actually helped her fall asleep.
+Not a cure, but it was something.

-Over the next year, Linda must have tried 15 or 20 different apps.
-She started keeping notes in a little notebook.
-Which ones worked.
+Over the next year or so, Linda must have tried 15 or 20 different apps.
+She's the organized one, so she started keeping notes in a little notebook.
+Which ones helped.
 Which ones were annoying.
-Which ones cost too much.
-Which ones stopped working when you opened YouTube.
+Which ones wanted $80 a year.
+Which ones stopped playing when you opened YouTube.
+That kind of thing.

 Friends Started Asking

-Here's the thing about tinnitus.
-It's way more common than we realized.
-Once Linda started talking about it, friends would pull her aside.
+Here's what we didn't realize.
+Tinnitus is way more common than you'd think.
+Once Linda started mentioning it, friends would pull her aside at church or at dinner.
 "I have that too."
 "My husband just got that."
 "Do you know any good apps?"

-Linda started sharing her notebook.
-Then she typed it up as a PDF.
-For a while, we'd just email the PDF to whoever asked.
+So Linda started sharing her notebook.
+Then she typed it up as a Word doc.
+For a while we'd just email the PDF to whoever asked.

-But over the holidays, we realized we were constantly updating the PDF and re-sending it to the same people.
-One of our kids said "Dad, just make a website."
-So that's what we did.
-This site launched in January 2026.
-It's basically Linda's notes, finally in a format that's easier to share and keep updated.
+But over the holidays we realized we kept updating the thing and re-sending it to the same people.
+One of our kids finally said "Dad, just make a website."
+So that's what this is.
+We launched it in January 2026.
+It's basically Linda's notes in a format that's easier to share.

 Then I Got It Too

-Last year, I started hearing a low hum in my right ear.
-My doctor thinks it's connected to my blood pressure.
-I've been on medication for hypertension for a few years now, and apparently that can be a factor.
+I started hearing a low hum in my right ear in 2024.
+My doctor thinks it's related to my blood pressure.
+I've been on medication for that for a few years now and I guess it can be a factor.

-So now we're both in the tinnitus club.
-Great.
+So now we're both in the club.
+Lucky us.

-The upside, if there is one, is that I understand what Linda went through.
-And now I've got my own opinions about which apps work and which ones are frustrating to use.
+The one good thing is I finally understand what Linda went through those first months.
+And now I have my own opinions about which apps are actually good and which ones are a pain to use.

 What This Site Is (and Isn't)

-We update this site when we find new apps or when our opinions change.
-We're not doctors.
-We're not audiologists.
-We're just two people in Phoenix who have tinnitus and have tried a lot of apps.
+We update this when we find new apps or change our minds about something.
+We're not doctors or audiologists or anything like that.
+Just two people in Phoenix who have tinnitus and have tried a lot of apps.

-• We don't know if these apps will work for you.
-Tinnitus is different for everyone.
+• We have no idea if these will work for you.
+Tinnitus is weird, everyone's different.

-• We might be wrong about some things.
-We're not experts, just users.
+• These ratings are just our opinions.
+We might be wrong about some things.

-If you have an app you think we should try, there's a form to submit suggestions.
-We can't promise we'll review everything, but we do read the submissions.
+If there's an app you think we should look at, there's a form to submit suggestions.
+Can't promise we'll review everything but we do read them.

 Why We Bother

 Honestly?
-Because those first few months were really hard for Linda, and nobody gave us useful information.
-If our little list helps someone else sleep a bit better or feel a bit less alone, that's worth the few hours we spend keeping this updated.
+Those first few months were really hard for Linda and nobody gave us any useful information.
+If this helps someone else sleep a little better or feel less alone with it, that's worth the couple hours we spend on this.

 Tinnitus isn't fun.
-But it's manageable.
+But you can manage it.
 And there are tools that help.

 Mike & Linda Peterson